Richie Ashburn (1995)

 Although Ashburn's batting average dropped to .282 in 1952, he still had a good season with 173 hits, 31 doubles, and 42 RBIs in 154 games.
 The following season, his batting average went back up to .330 and he led the NL in hits with 205.
 He played in a career high 156 games and he had 25 doubles and 57 RBIs in 1953.

 Ashburn led the NL in walks and on-base percentage in 1954.
 He had 175 hits, 16 doubles, 41 RBIs, 46 strikeouts to a career high 125 walks, and a .313 batting average in 153 games.
-Hi on-base percentage was .441.
+His on-base percentage was .441.

 In 1955, Ashburn led the NL in batting average and on-base percentage.
-He had 180 hits, a career high 32 doubles, 42 ri, and a .338 batting average in 140 games.
+He had 180 hits, a career high 32 doubles, 42 RBIs, and a .338 batting average in 140 games.
 He had a career high on-base percentage of .449.

 Ashburn batted .303 in 154 games in 1956.
 He had 190 hits, 26 doubles, 50 RBIs, and 45 strikeouts to 79 walks.
 His numbers were similar the following season, with 186 hits, 26 doubles, 33 RBIs, 44 strikeouts to 94 walks, and a .297 batting average in 156 games.